BrendanJohn/e28/independent-study/README.md

 ## Key benefits and features of Vue.js
 Described as a progressive framework, Vue.js is a relatively small JavaScript library that can be incorporated into existing projects incrementally as needed.
 The small and lightweight nature of Vue is a design choice that is beneficial for developers because they are able to sprinkle in efficiencies and dynamic front-end features without rebuilding from scratch.
 Much like React, Vue also relies on additional libraries to perform tasks like state management and routing.
 This incrementally adoptable architecture leverages the powerful and modular concept of web components.
 Web components are a cornerstone of the Vue library and are uniquely designed in Vue to focus on declarative rendering and component composition.
 These components are simple to use and Vue.js is easily 'mounted' onto an HTML element in an existing web application by merely attaching it to an element and importing the Vue library.

-In this case we mount a vue instance onto the element with the id of 'app'
+In this case we mount a Vue instance onto the element with the id of 'app':

 ``` new Vue({```
 ```template: '<div>Hello World</div>```